ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/licensing.md

 ### Lite

-The **"Lite"** edition of the library provides only a small subset of the available setups and assertions but they are more than sufficient for controller and view component testing.
+The **"Lite"** edition of the library provides only a small subset of the available setups and assertions, but they are more than sufficient for controller and view component testing.

 - Perfect for small MVC applications
 - Completely free and unlimited